Mubelotix/tewta/README.md

 ### Why use Kademlia?

 [Kademlia](https://en.wikipedia.org/wiki/Kademlia) is simple and works well.
-It is important for an open protocol to be easy to understand.
+An open protocol needs to be easy to understand.
 Note that this implementation is not compatible with other Kademlia nodes.
-The concept remains but the design has been adapted to this project.
+The concept remains, but the design has been adapted to this project.

 ## License